 The winning team comprises of five students and a sponsor teacher from John Arnalukjuak High School, in Arviat.
 Their video, “#FocusOnSafety”, won $1,000 with a matching prize of $1,000 for their school.

-Iqaluit, NU (September 8, 2016) – On July 26, 2016 the Workers’ Safety and Compensation Commission filed charges in the Nunavut Court of Justice under the Nunavut Safety Act.
+Iqaluit, NU (April 12, 2017) – On April 11, 2017 the Workers’ Safety and Compensation Commission filed charges in the Nunavut Court of Justice under the Nunavut Safety Act.

 Iqaluit, NU (February 24, 2017) – Wednesday, in honour and recognition of Pink Shirt Day, employees of the Workers’ Safety and Compensation Commission (WSCC) across Nunavut and the Northwest Territories wore pink in support of anti-bullying, raising a total of $1,034 for the cause.